Jessica Henwick: International breakthrough

-In 2017, Henwick appeared as Colleen Wing in the Netflix television series Iron Fist.
+In 2017, Henwick appeared as Colleen Wing in the Marvel Cinematic Universe television series Iron Fist (2017–2018).
 Although critical reception of Iron Fist was generally negative, Henwick's performance in the series was well received.
-She reprised the role for the series The Defenders, as well as the second season of Luke Cage.
+She reprised the role for the miniseries The Defenders (2017), as well as the second season of Luke Cage (2018).
 At the end of 2017, Henwick was listed as one of Varietys Top Breakout Stars.
+In 2021, it was reported that Henwick turned down an offer to audition for a role in Shang-Chi and the Legend of the Ten Rings, which is part of the same franchise as Iron Fist, in the hopes that she could reprise her role as Colleen Wing.
+In 2026, she revealed there had been talks with her and Marvel to reprise her role as Colleen in the third season of Daredevil: Born Again (2027), but she turned down the offer in hopes of a better storyline in the future.

 In 2018, Henwick was cast in Godzilla vs. Kong, though her part as well as Zhang Ziyi's role did not make the released theatrical cut.

 In 2020, Henwick co-starred in the Fox science fiction thriller Underwater, and the films Love and Monsters and Sofia Coppola's On the Rocks.
 That same year she was listed as one of The Hollywood Reporters Rising Stars and won the Brit to Watch award at the Newport Beach Film Festival.
 The following year she starred in The Matrix Resurrections.
 IGN called Henwick the "best part of Resurrections", while Deadline Hollywood said she was "what makes the movie worth watching".
 She was nominated and won Best Supporting Actress on the Gold list Honors for the most outstanding Asian achievements in the film industry.